Yesterwynde: Release and promotion

 The album's title was announced on April 30, 2024, along with a release date of September 20, 2024.
 The first single from the album, titled "Perfume of the Timeless," was released on May 21, 2024.
 The second single, titled "The Day of...," was released on August 8, 2024.
 The third and final single, "An Ocean of Strange Islands," was released on September 10, 2024.
 A music video for the song "Lanternlight" was released on September 20, 2024, the same day the album was released.
 A lyric video for the album's title track was released on January 13, 2025.

 To promote the release of the album, Nightwish partnered with four experiences on the online game platform Roblox from September 20 to September 22, allowing users to listen to the album in select experiences.

 There was no tour planned to support the album, as the band began a hiatus from touring following its release, which Hahto stated would last for "two or three years."

 Track listing

-All music and lyrics are written by Tuomas Holopainen; all lead vocals by Floor Jansen, except where noted.
+All music and lyrics are written by Tuomas Holopainen.